sfigg/commercialization-public/manufacture/desktop/iot-ent-shell-launcher-app-launcher.md

 Windows 10 IoT Enterprise has two custom shell features that enable this custom user experience.

 - **Shell Launcher** enables OEMs to set a classic, non-UWP, app as the system shell.
 The advantage to using Shell Launcher is the ability to provide custom actions based on the exit code of the OEM application.
-For example if the OEM application exits with a specific exit code, the system can be configured to automatically restart the application, reboot or shutdown the device, etc.
+For example if the OEM application exits with a specific exit code, the system can be configured to automatically restart the application, reboot or shutdown the device, etc. More information on Shell Lanucher can be found [here](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/shell-launcher)

 - **Assigned Access** enables OEMs to set a UWP application as the system shell.
 Similar to Shell Launcher, Assigned Access can automatically restart the application when it's closed, keeping the device in the intended user experience.